 Beyond collecting the evidence, our evaluation includes weighing the criteria.
 That is, we need to assess the question: "How important is the causal linked evidence to determine the effect outcome?"
 This is akin to the size and color of the rock in our evidence bucket.
 For example, your location may be the most important criterion.
 So it is a big rock.
-If your current job wants to transfer you to Alaska, and you would prefer to live in New York, then the location's rock color would be red.
+If your current job wants to transfer you to Alaska, and you would prefer to live in New York, then the location's rock would be large and red.

 Yudkowsky, Map and Territory, 2018: See Chapter 20.

-[iv] A close cousin to the simpler “change my mind” decision is the more complex “make up my mind” decision.
+[v] A close cousin to the simpler “change my mind” decision is the more complex “make up my mind” decision.
 Here is an example of how I used objective and judgmental decision-making information to create a belief probability assignment program.
 This was to help my kids make up their minds about their college choice.
 The college decision is an incredibly complex decision.
 One may have 5-10 criteria and 5-10 college alternatives.
 This could create almost 100,000 decision combinations!
 Our brains are simply not wired to effectively handle such a complex decision without support.

 When my kids were in the process of making their college decision, I created a decision program that ranks and weights key decision criteria and college alternatives.
 The outcome was a single weighted score to help them compare colleges.
 It includes both objective and emotion-based criteria.
 It includes costs.
 This ultimately informed their college decision.
 It provided confidence they were making the best college decision.